top of page

 Once a case for conspiracy is established, the questions of who carried it out and why follow naturally.
 After considering them for a long time, decades in fact, I’ve come to a point where I am finally able to articulate what I hope are cogent answers.

 Under Dulles, the CIA focused its activities on fighting the spread of international communism, wherever they saw or imagined it, and on protecting the financial interests of some of America’s largest, most influential businesses overseas.
-For Dulles (at this point interchangeable with the agency itself), it was not sufficient that foreign governments remain non-aligned (that is, allied neither with America and the West or with the Soviet Union and the communist world).
+For Dulles and his associates, it was not sufficient that foreign governments remain non-aligned (that is, allied neither with America and the West or with the Soviet Union and the communist world).
 In order to stay in their good graces, all fealty had to be clearly to the United States.

 Very quickly, the Agency found itself an actor on the world stage in pursuit of these goals:

-• In 1953, the CIA, in support of our British allies, orchestrated a coup which overthrew Iran’s popular Prime Minister, Mohammed Mossadegh.
+• In 1953, in support of our British allies, the CIA orchestrated a coup which overthrew Iran’s popular Prime Minister, Mohammed Mossadegh.
 Mossadegh’s greatest offense was that he was seeking to nationalize Iran’s petroleum industry, threatening the profits of the Anglo-Iranian Oil Company – today’s BP.
 CIA-trained operatives waged a propaganda war from inside Iran and incited violence against the government.
 Rioting in the country began, and eventually forces supportive of Shah Mohammed Reza Pahlevi defeated those defending the Mossadegh.
-The ousted Prime Minister spent 3 years in prison and then lived under house arrest until his death in the 1960s.
-Oil profits were protected, and the CIA used its media influence in the United States and elsewhere to color the event as a home-grown revolt by citizens against a communist-leaning regime.
-Every single problem the United States and the West has had with Iran since 1953 is traceable to this action.
+The Shah was given rule, oil profits were protected, and the CIA used its media influence in the United States and elsewhere to color the event as a home-grown revolt by citizens against a communist-leaning regime.
+The revolution of 1979 and the issues the U.S. has had with Iran down to the present day are traceable to this action.

 • In 1954, the CIA created a coup against democratically-elected Guatemalan President Jacobo Arbenz.
 Arbenz was instituting land reforms which included nationalization of the county’s fruit fields.
 United Fruit, an American company which owned 400,000 acres in Guatemala, was particularly threatened.
 The coup against Arbenz was a bloody affair, and its conclusion inaugurated decades of brutal military dictatorship in the country, albeit under a government friendly to the United States and our financial interests.